«Low fees and more: These are what make ETFs a valuable building block»

 - Currencies (which can normally only be traded using special bank accounts)

-- Real estate (which is not normally available at all on exchanges)
+- Real estate (which is not normally available on exchanges at all)

 Reason 3: High liquidity